 Additionally, at the commitment date, the Company determined that the conversion feature related to the 2013 Convertible Notes was beneficial to the investors.
 As a result, the Company determined the intrinsic value of the conversion feature utilizing the fair value of the underlying common stock at the commitment date and the effective conversion price after discounting the 2013 Convertible Notes for the fair value of the warrants.
 The fair value of the warrants and the intrinsic value of the beneficial conversion feature were recorded as a debt discount to the 2013 Convertible Notes, with a corresponding increase to additional paid-in capital.
 The debt discount is amortized over the life of the 2013 Convertible Notes.
-During the three months ended August 31, 2015 and 2014, the Company recognized approximately \$4,100 and \$356,000, respectively, as interest expense related to amortization of the debt discount.
-The unamortized discount is fully amortized upon any conversion of the 2013 Convertible Notes before maturity.
-Activity related to the 2013 Convertible Notes for the three months ended August 31, 2015 and fiscal year ended May 31, 2015 was as follows:
+During the six-months ended November 30, 2015 and 2014, the Company recognized approximately \$6,800 and \$1,044,000, respectively, as interest expense related to amortization of the debt discount.
+The unamortized discount was fully amortized upon any conversion of the 2013 Convertible Notes before maturity.